bestbat/todo.txt-cli-wiki/Other-Todo.txt-Projects.md

 Windows Phone 7/8: In the Windows Phone Store and https://github.com/hartez/TodotxtTouch.WindowsPhone

+For iOS:  Swiftodo in the app store, and http://swiftodoapp.com/

 # Thunderbird/Lightning

 An extension to integrate a todo.txt file into Mozilla Thunderbird/Lightning task lists is available [here](https://addons.mozilla.org/en-US/thunderbird/addon/todotxt-extension/) ([Source code](https://github.com/rkokkelk/todo.txt-ext)).